-- In August 2019, we sold our utility pole treatment plant located in Blackstone, Virginia. - In August 2015, we closed a crosstie treating plant located in Green Spring, West Virginia. - In July 2015, we sold the assets of our 50 percent interest in KSA Limited Partnership, a concrete crosstie manufacturer.
+- In June 2020, we announced the closure of a crosstie treating plant located in Denver, Colorado and we have targeted the third quarter of 2020 for discontinuing activities at this location and, as such, we recorded charges of \$2.9 million for asset retirement obligations and \$1.3 million for fixed asset write-offs and severance in the three months ended June 30, 2020. - In August 2019, we sold our utility pole treatment plant located in Blackstone, Virginia. - In August 2015, we closed a crosstie treating plant located in Green Spring, West Virginia. - In July 2015, we sold the assets of our 50 percent interest in KSA Limited Partnership, a concrete crosstie manufacturer.

 In addition, in 2011, we ceased carbon black production at our CMC facility located in Kurnell, Australia.
-Costs associated with this closure are included in (loss) income from discontinued operations on the consolidated statement of operations and comprehensive (loss) income.
+Costs associated with this closure are included in income (loss) from discontinued operations on the Condensed Consolidated Statement of Operations and Comprehensive Income.